 Before you leave, it is a good idea to ensure you have a good supply of insulin.
 If you are going on an extended trip, you should research how you can get more insulin and other medications on each leg of the journey.

-It would be best if you considered getting a doctor’s note that explains your diagnosis.
+Preventing and effectively managing diabetes is the best way of avoiding it.
+That’s why it would be best if you considered getting a doctor’s note that explains your diagnosis.
+A naturopathic doctor in Phoenix can help you detect symptoms early on so you won’t have any major problems later down the road.
 Then, you can show this to officials at the airport and along your travels to help you get the treatment and medications you may need.

 Plan Your Meals

 It may help to ensure you know when your daily meals will be.
 You could consider booking accommodation with breakfast included to help get you off on the right foot each day.

 When planning a day’s events, ensure you have factored in when you will need to eat and where you can stop along the way to have a meal.
 Regular meals are crucial for proper diabetes management, and it is essential that you continue your routine while abroad.

 Consider Travel Insurance Options

 Travel insurance can give you peace of mind that you will be protected if something goes wrong.
 You should consider researching the types of insurance available and choose one that will cover you with a pre-existing condition.